 Buffet breakfasts daily, 7 dinners including dinner at a local restaurant in Barcelona

 Inside visits and special features are shown in UPPERCASE in the tour description.

-ARRIVE IN LISBON, PORTUGAL.
-Welcome to Portugal!
+ARRIVE IN LISBON, PORTUGAL Welcome to Portugal!
 Check into your hotel, and tonight, meet your Tour Director and fellow travelers.

-SANTIAGO DE COMPOSTELA–BURGOS.
-Today, travel to Burgos, historic capital of Old Castile.
-Your visit takes you to the magnificent CATHEDRAL, a masterpiece of gothic architecture and burial place of Spain’s national hero, El Cid.
+SANTIAGO DE COMPOSTELA–BURGOS Today, travel to Burgos, historic capital of Old Castile.
+Your visit takes you to the magnificent Cathedral, a masterpiece of Gothic architecture and burial place of Spain’s national hero, El Cid.
 Today's Distance: 304 mi / 490 km

-MONTSERRAT–BARCELONA.
-Visit the SANCTUARY OF MONTSERRAT this morning, then attend [M] Mass.
-Continue to the town of Manresa, known for its Basilica of Saint Mary of Seo, but more importantly for Pont Vell, a bridge associated with the worship of San Ignacio de Loyola.
-See the architectural compound of Santa Cova, the sanctuary home of St. Ignacio de Loyola, founder of the Jesuits, when he stayed in the city.
-Later, reach Barcelona, the lively capital of Catalunya.
+MONTSERRAT–MANRESA–BARCELONAVisit the Sanctuary of Montserrat this morning, and attend [M] Mass.
+Continue to the town of Manresa, known for its Basilica of Saint Mary of Seo, but more importantly for Pont Vell, a bridge associated with the worship of St. Ignacio of Loyola.
+See the architectural compound of Santa Cova, the sanctuary home of St. Ignacio of Loyola, founder of the Jesuits, when he stayed in the city.
+Later, reach Barcelona, the lively capital of Catalonia.
 Today's Distance: 56 mi / 90 km

-BARCELONA.
-Your vacation ends with breakfast this morning.
+BARCELONA Your vacation ends with breakfast this morning.